The Citrix SD-WAN appliances perform deep packet inspection (DPI) to identify and classify applications using the following techniques:

 - Only the standard DNS queries and their responses are processed.

-- AAA records or IPv6 records are not supported
+- AAAA records or IPv6 records are not supported.

 - DNS response records split over multiple packets are not processed.
 Only DNS responses in a single packet are processed.

 - Only top-level domains are supported as domain name patterns.